-7.6 Registration Harmonization
+△ 7.6 Registration Harmonization

-- 7.6.1 In cases where there is a significant functional commonality of the operations of two or more operators, it shall be possible for such operators to realize long term audit efficiencies through a harmonization of registration periods.
-Such harmonization shall be established and maintained through audits conducted concurrently on each of the affected operators. - 7.6.2 Concurrent Audits of currently registered IOSA Operators, for the purpose of establishing harmonized registration periods in accordance with IPM 7.6.1, shall be: - (i) scheduled to ensure the registration period of any of the affected operators never exceeds 24 months as specified in IPM 7.3.1; - (ii) conducted during the 150-day period as specified in IPM 7.5.3, as applicable, prior to the first registration expiry date of any of the affected operators.
+- 7.6.1 In cases where there is a significant functional commonality of the operations of two or more operators, it shall be possible for such operators to realize long term audit efficiencies through a one-time harmonization of registration periods.
+Such harmonization shall be established and maintained through audits conducted concurrently as audits of affiliated operators on each of the affected operators. - 7.6.2 Concurrent Audits of currently registered IOSA Operators, for the purpose of establishing harmonized registration periods in accordance with IPM 7.6.1, shall be conducted prior to the expiration date of the operator that expires first.